Law Enforcement Explorers

-The "Annual Explorer First Nighter" will be held on Thursday, September 12, 2019, from 6:00-8:00 pm.
+The "Annual Explorer First Nighter" is held in September each year.
 This informational meeting for students and their parents is held at the Sheriff's Water Patrol office at 5 South Owasso Boulevard in Little Canada.
 Interested youth are encouraged to attend with their parents in order learn more about this opportunity.
-Individual interviews of interested applicants will be held on Monday, September 23, and Tuesday, September 24.
+Individual interviews of interested applicants are held following the information night.

 About the program